-The PAC established in 2011 by the PAA provides for "creation, management and financing of a national system of protected areas; the maintenance of ecosystem services of national and global importance including climate regulation; the establishment of a protected areas commission; the establishment and management of a protected areas trust fund; the fulfilment of Guyana's international environmental responsibilities; public participation in protected areas and conservation; and related purposes."
+management of a protected areas trust fund; the fulfilment of Guyana's international environmental responsibilities; public participation in protected areas and conservation; and related purposes."

 The Wildlife Conservation and Management Act (WCMA) of 2016 was enacted "to provide for the protection, conservation, management, sustainable use, internal and external trade of Guyana's wildlife."
-This Act applies to all wildlife species including those listed in - (a) the First, Second, and Third Schedules which lists all species included in Appendix I, II, and III respectively of the CITES Convention.
+This Act applies to all wildlife species including those listed in -(a) the First, Second, and Third Schedules which lists all species included in Appendix I, II, and III respectively of the CITES Convention.
 The Guyana Wildlife Conservation and Management Commission (WCMC) was established by the WCMA.

-The Environmental Protection Act of 1996, establishing the EPA was enacted to "provide for the management, conservation, protection and improvement of the environment, the prevention or control of pollution, the assessment of the impact of economic development on the environment, the sustainable use of natural resources and for matters incidental thereto or connected therewith."
+The Environmental Protection Act of 1996, establishing the EPA was enacted to "provide for the management, conservation, protection and improvement of the environment, the prevention or control of pollution, the assessment of the impact of economic development on the environment, the sustainable use of natural resources and incidental for matters thereto or connected therewith."